 Orionids are considered a major meteor shower.
 They are active from October 2 to November 7, producing their peak rates of meteors around October 21.
 On this day, the average number of meteors is approximately 20 per hour, which is more than any other meteor showers of October and even November produce.

-How to see the Orionid meteor shower?
+Where and when can I see the Orionid meteor shower?

 You might think: should I even try to hunt for these meteors if they’re so fast?
 Yes, you should!
 Some of these meteors leave glowing “trains” that are incandescent bits of debris in the wake of the meteors.
 Those “trains” can last from a few seconds up to a minute, creating a spectacular picture in the sky for observers from the Earth.
 Fast Orionids can also sometimes become fireballs — meteors that appear brighter than any of the stars and planets.
 By the way, if you see a fireball during your meteor hunt – report it to the American Meteor Society to contribute to fireball research.

 Prepare your sleeping bags, blankets, or lawn chair, take a thermos full of hot tea or coffee, and start your stargazing night.
 Consider this spectacular astronomy event as a perfect chance to get outdoors and spend some time away from the busy city.
-Don’t forget to share with us your experience and pictures on social media, we’ll be happy to know how many Orionids you caught.

 Wishing you clear skies and happy stargazing!